r4v-su/email-template/README.md

-# Email template for imaginary company.
+# Email template for Your company.
 Templates to verify and reset password

 ### Tested on a few desktop and mobile mail clients
  1. Gmail app for iPhone.